 Matilda uses her telekinesis to get books off the shelf.

-The second Men In Black movie has Jeeves saying he used the exhaust from the Deneuralizer to make hot air popcorn.
+Men in Black II: Jeeves says that he used the exhaust from the Deneuralizer to make hot air popcorn.

 In the Mystery Science Theater 3000 movie, Tom Servo mentions that he uses his Interocitor, a device from the movie they're watching that can do everything from fire disintegrator rays to pilot spaceships, to make hot chocolate.

-In Real Genius, Val Kilmer's character uses a sophisticated cutting tool to carve coin-sized slices of frozen nitrogen (which doesn't actually exist), which he uses to cheat the vending machine out of free soda.
+In Real Genius, Val Kilmer's character uses cuts coin-sized slices of frozen nitrogen, something insanely difficult to produce on Earthnote and looks nothing like it does in the film which he uses to cheat the vending machine out of free coffee.

 Shaolin Soccer stars a martial artist who wants to teach people kung fu techniques that can help them with their everyday lives - for instance, parallel parking by pushing your car into place, or trimming a tree using Wire Fu jumping techniques.
 To gain publicity, he uses his skills to compete in soccer.